marcinduma/LABDCN-2542/docs/LAB_access-RDP.md

 	C1sco12345

-## 3. Accessing Cisco Cloud Network Controller (cAPIC)
+## 3. Accessing Cisco Cloud Network Controller (CNC)

 IP Address of your CNC will be provided during the lab in later stage.
-Each Pod has its own CNC, credentials to login are same for all of them:
+Each Pod has its own CNC, please open Chrome and by using Bookmark bar select ***Cloud Network Controller***.
+Credentials to login are same for all of them:

 Username: